QuentinRo/CLD1-STACK-WEB/users.md

 mysql -u root -p
 ```

-Then create new database and user
+Then create a new database and user
 ```sql
 CREATE DATABASE username;
 GRANT ALL ON site1.* TO site1@localhost IDENTIFIED BY 'password';